pablodecm/phd_thesis/src/010_introduction.md

-The general methodology considered in this work consists on breaking the main research goals in a series of applied problems, express them in a domain-generic way and understand what is their role in view of the final aim.
+The general methodology considered in this work consists on breaking the main research goals in a series of applied problems, express them in a domain-generic way, and understand what is their role in view of the final aim.
 When possible, the presented concepts and methods will be illustrated with simple use cases which can be a great help to understand their working principles.